giselew/toctoc_comments/Documentation/Configuration/MainConfiguration/Index.rst

 Also changes to defaults are tagged by version number.

-Note: The following TypoScript-options apply to **plugin.tx_toctoc_comments_pi1** , it includes all apart from the AJAX-Login part of the extension, which you'll find after this chapter, these option are available as plugin.tx_toctoc_comments_pi2.
+Note: The following TypoScript-options apply to **plugin.tx_toctoc_comments_pi1** , it includes all apart from the AJAX-Login part of the extension, which you'll find after this chapter.
+Options for AJAX-Login are available as plugin.tx_toctoc_comments_pi2.

 ==============================  ==============  ============================================================  ============================================================================================